-A K-Frame system can be subdivided into two suites, if desired, each of which can have two control surfaces.
+A K-Frame system can be subdivided into two suites, if desired, each of which can have two control surfaces (Surface A and Surface B).
+Each surface has it's own set of Panel Preferences for configuration of the control panel behavior and independent macro systems to allow for independent building and running of macros by each operator at the control surface.
 Hardware resources in the Video Processor Frame can be assigned to an individual suite during configuration, essentially creating two separate switchers sharing one frame (Figure 11).